 At school we have two learning/behaviour mentors who work closely with any child who has social needs.

 The mentors run nurture groups throughout the week and these groups are evaluated and reviewed with the Inclusion manager/SENCo at the end of every half term.

 School work very closely with behaviour school support (BSS) and we have a school liaison who will advise and train staff in strategies to use when trying to support a child with behavioural/social needs.

-St Edmund’s buys in a service called ‘Big Community’ who offer support to families and support for any child with emotional and social needs via our family support worker Jenny.
+St Edmund’s buys in the services of the Father Hudson Society who offer support to families and support for any child with emotional and social needs via our family support worker Jenny.